 The text is a bit awkward in places, and I vary somewhat both between retaing the run-on sentences and rationalising the punctuation, and between verbatim and idiomatic translation.
 In no cases should this obscure the meaning as far as I can tell.

 The magic drum seems to have been the last remaining superstition of the Sámis; as they never embarked on anything important before having consulted this their oracle, which seems to me like the die rolling oracular books which children use.
-The drum was elongated round, and hollow, similar to the instrument lute, but without the neck; on one side overstretched with a reindeer calf skin, like a drum, painted with many figures; and brass rings and some bird feathers hanging from it.
+The drum was elongated round, and hollow, similar to the instrument lute, but without the neck; on one side stretched over with a reindeer calf skin, like a drum, painted with many figures; and brass rings and some bird feathers hanging from it.
 A drum which I had an old mission school teacher reproduce for me, had the following figures and markings:

-The drumskin was divided in two by two double transverse lines: the upper part was meant to represent the Earth’s upper part ot the land of the living, the lower part below the transverse strokes, the part under the Earth or the land of the dead.
+The drumskin was divided in two by two double transverse lines: the upper part was meant to represent the Earth’s upper part of the land of the living, the lower part below the transverse strokes, the part under the Earth or the land of the dead.

 The 1st elongated semicircle in the upper part on the top left side denotes the rainbow.